top of page

 Workshops aimed at the prevention and resolution of secondary trauma among social workers helping traumatised populations

-Workshops to share skills and practical tools to prevent burnout and secondary trauma among staff that support asylum seekers and refugees.
+CPCAB-accredited courses for training therapists in somatic work, and workshops to share skills and practical tools to prevent burnout and secondary trauma among frontline social and mental health workers.

 As a crisis volunteer for SHOUT (2018-2020) and a Mental Health Officer for Bath Mind (2020 - 2022), I worked with a lot of people who are experiencing acute anxiety or panic attacks as well as people who are thinking about, or imminently planning to harm themselves or to take their own lives.